 This test includes threats compatible with both x86 and ARM microprocessor architectures.
-These threats are a mix of commodity and targeted, APT-style attacks.
+These threats may be a mix of commodity and targeted, APT-style attacks, or the test may focus on one of these types of threat.

 2.2.1 Overview